Siddiq-123786/AstraBank/replit.md

-# Astra Nova Currency Platform
+# Astra Trader

 ## Overview

-The Astra Nova Currency Platform is a school-based virtual currency system that enables students to manage "Astras" (⭐), connect with classmates, send money to friends, and invest in student-run companies.
+Astra Trader is a school-based virtual currency system that enables students to manage "Astras" (⭐), connect with classmates, send money to friends, and invest in student-run companies.
 The platform combines social finance features inspired by Venmo with investment capabilities similar to Robinhood, all tailored for an educational environment.

 The system features a comprehensive user management system with admin controls, transaction tracking, friend connections, and a company investment marketplace.
 It's designed to gamify financial literacy education while providing practical experience with digital payments and investment concepts.